-Our Read-Aloud Program consists of a set of thirty books, one set for each grade in K-2, one book for each week.
-These books provide a rich language experience for students, as each book is read aloud each day the class meets and is accompanied by oral questions and discussion.
+Our Read-Aloud program consists of a set of thirty books, one set for each grade in K-2, one book for each week.
+These books provide a rich language experience for students, as each book is read aloud every day the class meets and is accompanied by oral questions and discussion.
 Students learn new and interesting words and delight in rhyme and word play.
-They learn about holidays, history, geography, science and more.
-The Read-Aloud books, which are beautiful in both art and language, were chosen after extensive research and reading.
+They learn about holidays, history, geography, science, and more.
+The read-aloud books, which are beautiful in both art and language, were chosen after extensive research and reading.

 K-2 students study globes and maps to learn continents, oceans, major countries, and basic geography terms.
 Second graders are introduced to states and capitals.
 In science students learn about seasons, weather, and local flora and fauna.
-They take nature walks in our beautiful Crescent Hill neighborhood or on our 20-acre Spring Meadows campus to collect leaves, flowers, acorns, insects, and other treasures.
+They take nature walks to collect leaves, flowers, acorns, insects, and other treasures.